josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_exports.md

 public int CharacterSpeed { get; set; }
 ```

-If the type is string, the value will be stored as a string.
+If the type is `string`, the value will be stored as a string.

 ```
 [Export(PropertyHint.Enum, "Rebecca,Mary,Leah")]